openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

 Designing an Online Peer Instruction Assignment
 ===============================================

-Before you use the Peer Instruction tool in Studio, you design the assignment.
+Before you use the peer instruction tool in Studio, you design the assignment.
 You prepare the assignment question and its answer choices in the same way that you would for classroom students.
 The question and the answer choices can include text, images, or both.